 To contribute to children being healthy, safe, enjoying and achieving, making a positive contribution and achieving economic well-being.

 To support the mental health and well-being of students and be able to identify when there are needs and consider when they become a safeguarding issue.
-We will follow referral processes to gain the support required to help keep the child safe.
+We will follow referral processes to gain the support required to

+· · · · · · · · · · · · · · · · · · · help keep the child safe.
 The school will ensure that parents understand the responsibility placed on staff for child protection by setting out its obligations in the school prospectus.
 The school's child protection policy is made available to parents on request and published on the school website.
 Our policy extends to any establishment our school commissions to deliver education to our pupils/students on our behalf including alternative provision settings.
+We will continue to be responsible for the safeguarding of any pupil placed in Alternative Provision and ensure we are satisfied that the provider meets the needs of the pupil.
 Our Governing Body will ensure that any commissioned agency will reflect the values, philosophy and standards of our school.
-Implementation, Monitoring and Review of the Safeguarding and child protection Policy The Designated Senior Person will ensure that the school's child protection policy is put on the agenda of the Governing Body at least once a year for discussion, monitoring, review and renewal.
-School submits the Local Authority safeguarding audit within agreed deadlines (S175/157 Education Act 2002 audit) to evidence compliance with current legislative requirements, including any implications and learning from local, regional or national safeguarding issues.
-In this way the Governing Body authorises the DSP for Child Protection to carry out his/her responsibilities as outlined in the statutory Guidance
+Ongoing monitoring will be undertaken.
+When our premises are used for activities/services offered by other organisations or individuals confirmation will be sought by the school that appropriate risk assessments, aligned with 'Keeping Children Safe in Offsite settings', are completed, safeguarding and child protection policies and procedures are in place.
+This assurance will be included in any transfer of control agreement (i.e. lease or hire agreement).
+Implementation, Monitoring and Review of the Safeguarding and child protection Policy The Designated Safeguarding Lead will ensure that the school's child protection policy is put on the agenda of the Governing Body at least once a year for discussion, monitoring, review and renewal.
+Our School submits the Local Authority annual safeguarding audit within agreed deadlines (S175/157 Education Act 2002 audit) to evidence compliance with current legislative requirements, including any implications and learning from local, regional or national safeguarding issues.
+In this way the Governing Body authorises the DSL for Child Protection to carry out his/her responsibilities as outlined in the statutory Guidance